Sunrise from kanchenjunga

 Domestic Transfers

-Domestic transfers are included at the given price of the Trekking packages.
+Domestic transfers are included at the price quoted for the Trekking packages.
 We provide a private vehicle for all domestic transfers based on the number of passengers in a group.
 Details of the car are provided below.
 Ground transportation in Kathmandu only.
 If you would like to talk about

 • Between 2 and 3, people will have a car